 As an overview, Serbia is located a few countries above Greece.
 It is just south of Hungary.
 Some Serbs consider it to be in Southern Europe, which it is indeed in the southern part of the continent; however, I think the other countries that claim that title would disagree.
 From my personal perspective- it snows too much in Serbia to be considered “southern.”

+In order to appreciate traveling Belgrade, we need to cover the history.
 Belgrade is now the capital of Serbia, but it wasn’t too long ago, back before the 90’s, that it was the capital of Yugoslavia.
 Yugoslavia was a country when the Berlin wall was still around.
 It comprised of countries that are now Croatia, Bosnia and Herzegovina, Montenegro, Macedonia, Slovenia, and Kosovo.
 Though Serbia and Kosovo are still fighting about if Kosovo is its own country.

 When the wall fell, so did Yugoslavia and the countries had a huge war among themselves because each wanted to be its own country; however, Serbia didn’t really want to give up so much land.
 The war was devastating to many families and to this day you can see the remnants of what happened.

+Before traveling Belgrade, we need to talk about the language.
 In regards to the language, as it used to be one country and even before Yugoslavia there was a lot of cross over, the language is more or less the same.
 However, to establish a sense of national identity, each country says they speak their own language.
 Croatia- Croatian, Montenegro- Montenegrin, Serbia- Serbian.